 The house was donated to the City of New York in 1916 and is now part of the Parks system.
 The nice part is that the house has a self-guided tour, and you can take your time to look over the rooms and the gardens.
 It really is a simple house as the Dyckman’s, who owned most of the land in this part of Inwood were farmers.
 They owned the house for several generations, and it was the last family member living their grandchildren who invested in the house to open it up to the public.

 It amazes me of how many people lived in this house at one time with the amount of space in which they had to work.
 The bedrooms are pretty small and take time out to see the downstairs kitchen.
 It makes us appreciate today.
 The gardens in the back are a nice place to roam and relax.
 The beds are set up with both flowers and vegetables and are maintained by their Friends group.
 Sit back under one of the trees and just enjoy the view.
 It really is a time capsule to our rural past in an extremely busy section of Inwood.
 Watch their events calendar too as there are many activities at the Dyckman House.

 Touring the Dyckman Farmhouse property

 I double backed and covered Payson Avenue, Cummings Street, Academy Street and walked down Dyckman Street to Nagle Avenue.
 I made a quick pit stop at Nagle Bakery at 121-B Nagle Avenue, which is pretty good.
-I had a Pastilito, a type of Dominican beef or chicken turnover, which they make really good and they are only a dollar.
-I also had a fruit filled Cococino, a type of flaky pastry with mango filling that was a little dried out but not bad.
+I had a Pastilito, a type of Dominican beef or chicken turnover, which they make really good, and they are only a dollar.
+I also had a fruit filled Coconino, a type of flaky pastry with mango filling that was a little dried out but not bad.

 The pastries at Nagle Bakery